nickpolizogopoulos/react-users-app/README.md

 A loading indicator and error messages are added.

+Here I am using only the name, email and phone properties among the many options the user objects include.

 In this implementation I've made a reusable API Client as well as a Generic HTTP Service for the calls.

 Thank you!